$\Lambda$CDM is alive and well: The Hubble constant

-This metric allows us to compare the improvement in $\chi^2$ but penalizes the addition of new parameters (the $\Delta p$ term).
-In the present work, we want to perform a statistical approach and comparison taking into account a possible systematic effect in one of the measurements.
-For this, we consider the presence of an unknown parameter that allows one observed measured quantity to shift.
-We determine this parameter by minimizing the $\chi^2$ and the improvements in terms of $\chi^2$ and AIC.
-Treating such a possible bias as an additional parameter of the $\Lambda$CDM allows to consider it as an "extension" of the basic model and to make a statistical comparison.
-In our models, named E1 to E5, we respectively assume the presence of an unknown bias in i) the SH0ES data, ii) the Cepheids calibration (thereby affecting in an identical way SH0ES, TF, and SBF data), iii) $H_0$ from BAO data, iv) $H_0$ from Planck data, and v) $H_0$ from Planck and BAO data.
+In our models, named E1 to E{4}, we respectively assume the presence of an unknown bias{, $\alpha$ in Eq. \ref{chi2}, } in i) the SH0ES data {(E1)}, ii) the Cepheids calibration thereby affecting in an identical way SH0ES, TF, and SBF data, {(E2)} iii) $H_0$ from BAO data {(E3)}, iv) $H_0$ from Planck data {(E4)}.
+In the last one, two unknown biases are assumed, on $H_0$ from Planck and on BAO data {(E5)}.
+Although there is some debate on possible bias in $H_0$ distance ladder measurements \citep{2020arXiv200710716E,2024IAUS..376....1F,2023JCAP...11..050F,2024MNRAS.529.2627M,2024arXiv240112964M}, it is generally considered not very likely for Planck’s inferred value for $H_0$ in $\Lambda$CDM to suffer from an observational bias.
+Note that the final values of Planck are in agreement with WMAP+ ACT \citep{2020JCAP...12..047A} as well as with the lensing on the CMB \citep{2022JCAP...09..039C,2024ApJ...962..113M} which is observationally very different in its potential systematics.
 The results are summarized in Table~\ref{table:ta}.
-From this table, one can compare improvements against Jeffrey's scale: a value of $\Delta$AIC below -10 is considered to be a very strong evidence.
+From this table, one can compare improvements using a Jeffrey's scale: a value of $\Delta$AIC below -10 is considered to be very strong evidence for the proposed model over the baseline \citep{2013JCAP...08..036N}.
 From our results, it appears that a bias in any single determination of the Hubble constant -- except from BAO (model E3) -- produces such strong evidence.
 In other words, the determination of the Hubble constant from the BAO does not change appreciably the level of disagreement among the other determinations.
-On the contrary, if one assumes that SH0ES is affected by some unknown bias (model E1), the $\Delta$AIC is -18.4, an evidence which is very strong and performing better than any model examined in \cite{2021arXiv210710291S}.
+On the contrary, if one assumes that SH0ES is affected by some unknown bias (model E1), the $\Delta$AIC is -17.7, an evidence which is very strong and performing better than any model examined in \cite{2022PhR...984....1S}.
 However, the value of the $\chi^2$ falls to $\sim 17.3$ which remains not particularly good for seven degrees of freedom.
 This supports the qualitative impression that removing SH0ES does not bring a particularly good agreement between the remaining determinations.
-A bias in any other single low-redshift determination of $H_0$ does not produce any appreciable improvement.
+A bias in any other single low-redshift determination of $H_0$ does not produce any appreciable improvement{, while assuming a bias in $H_0$ from Planck (model E4) produces an improvement comparable to a bias in SH0ES.} {Overall, }few models among the extensions already investigated in the past reach such level of improvement.
+Model E5 is a model in which we assume that both CMB and BAO are affected by a bias and are therefore removed from Eq. \ref{chi2}.
+This means removing the early universe estimations of $H_0$, and of course there is no longer any tension.
+The improvement is then similar to the one obtained in model E2: $\Delta$AIC $\sim -30$.